Top 50+ Embedded C Interview Questions and Answers

 The ‘restrict’ keyword in Embedded C programming informs the compiler that a pointer is the only means of accessing a particular memory location.
 This allows the compiler to perform optimizations that improve code efficiency, especially in performance-critical sections of code.
 It also provides hints to the compiler about pointer aliasing, enabling better optimization of memory access and improving code performance in embedded applications.

-66. Consider challenges when optimizing code for memory-limited embedded systems.
+66. What are the challenges when optimizing code for memory-limited embedded systems?

 Ans: